sonertari/TestProxy/README.md

 TestProxy runs multithreaded.
-Test harnesses are run serially, starting from the first one, but TestProxy starts a manager thread for each test set in the test harnesses.
+Test harnesses are run serially, starting from the first one, but TestProxy starts a manager thread for each test set in the test harness.
 Manager thread runs the tests in its test set serially, but it starts a client and a server thread for each test in the test set.
 Manager thread communicates with those client and server threads over messaging channels, and expects execution results back.